smithjilks/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13-change_group changes the group owner to holberton for the file hello.

 100-change_owner_and_group changes the owner to betty and the group owner to holberton for all the files and directories in the working directory.

+101-symbolic_link_permissions changes the owner and the group owner of _hello to betty and holberton respectively.